 China leads auto industry recovery as sales top expectations

-- Auto sales in China rose 12.6% in November from the same month a year earlier to 2.77 million vehicles, the eighth straight monthly rise.
+- Auto sales in China rose 12.6pc in November from the same month a year earlier to 2.77 million vehicles, the eighth straight monthly rise, CAAM data showed.

 BEIJING/SHANGHAI: China's vehicle sales are likely to hit 25.3 million units this year, an industry body said on Friday, as the world's biggest vehicle market continued to lead the global auto industry recovery from lows hit during the COVID-19 pandemic.

-Xu said CAAM's forecast for next year's overall sales is 26.3 million vehicles, up around 4% from this year, thanks to supportive government policies and automakers' discounts.
+Xu said CAAM's forecast for next year's overall sales is 26.3 million vehicles, up around 4pc from this year, thanks to supportive government policies and automakers' discounts.

 Xu said China expects to sell 1.8 million new energy vehicles (NEV) next year, up from 1.3 million this year and 1.2 million last year.
 NEVs include battery-powered electric, plug-in petrol-electric hybrid and hydrogen fuel-cell vehicles.